The Fantasy Show

 The Fantasy Show is a fantasy football talk and debate show on ESPN2.
-The show was supposed to air for 18 weeks a year during the National Football League season every Thursday at 6:30pm ET on ESPN2.
+The show was supposed to air for 18 weeks a year during the National Football League season every Thursday at 6:30 p.m.
+ET on ESPN2.
 However, the debut season of the show only had 11 episodes.

 Overview

-The thirty-minute program consisted of stats, charts, recommended benchings, trash talking, trade debates and updates on the personalities of The Fantasy Show's own fantasy football league.
-The Fantasy Draft Special aired at a special time at 5:30pm ET on Thursday, August 31, 2006.
-An odd thing about The Fantasy Show from other shows is that it was broadcast in a living room type set and Stone, Berry and Jaworski were dressed in casual apparel.
+The thirty-minute program consisted of stats, charts, recommended benchings, trash talking, trade debates, and updates on the personalities of The Fantasy Show's own fantasy football league.
+The Fantasy Draft Special aired at a special time at 5:30 p.m.
+ET on Thursday, August 31, 2006.
+An odd thing about The Fantasy Show compared to other shows is that it was broadcast in a living room-type set, and Stone, Berry, and Jaworski were dressed in casual apparel.
 It was produced by ESPN Original Entertainment.

 Hosts and contributors

 The show was hosted by ESPN veteran Rob Stone, who has covered the MLS and World Cup the majority of his time at ESPN.
-Joining Stone was fantasy expert Matthew Berry from TalentedMrRoto.com and seventeen-year NFL veteran Ron Jaworski.
-Others contributing to the show were: Will Carroll, who served as the Injury Insider, Antonio Freeman, hosting the segment called Free's Flex, where he would inform fantasy players of the second and third wide receivers they needed to acquire and start and Danni Boatwright, who also contributed to the show.
+Joining Stone were fantasy expert Matthew Berry from TalentedMrRoto.com and seventeen-year NFL veteran Ron Jaworski.
+Others contributing to the show were Will Carroll, who served as the Injury Insider; Antonio Freeman, hosting the segment called Free's Flex, where he would inform fantasy players of the second and third wide receivers they needed to acquire and start; and Danni Boatwright, who also contributed to the show.